Safe-DS/API-Editor/docs/gui.md

 ## General

 The purpose of the `API-Editor` is to manually annotate classes, functions, and parameters from a given API to generate an improved API.
-The `library-analyzer`, in contrast, marks annotations automatically.
+The [`library-analyzer`](https://github.com/Safe-DS/Library-Analyzer), in contrast, marks annotations automatically.
 These annotations can be imported, edited and deleted in the `API-Editor`.

 ## Import

-Before you can start adding own annotations, you need to import the [generated API, usages and annotations files](library-analyzer/README.md) from _library-analyzer_.
+Before you can start adding own annotations, you need to import the generated API, usages and annotations files from the [`library-analyzer`](https://github.com/Safe-DS/Library-Analyzer).

 ![Import API Data](img/import.jpg)